dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 ###################### Optional for Python users #######################
 # The following environment variables ensure that
-# model weights from Huggingface and PIP packages do not land under
+# model weights from Huggingface and PIP packages are not placed in
 # /home/$USER/.cache.
 CACHE_DIR=/nfs/scratch/students/$USER/.cache
 export PIP_CACHE_DIR=$CACHE_DIR